 The Indian Falls Trail walking path that follows the stream has two trailheads, one at each end of the path.
 The main trailhead is at the Indian Run Falls parking lot off Shawan Falls Drive; the other trail access (pictured above) is on High Street behind the Dublin Library.

 Pro Tip: The 1 mile trail is rated as easy, but it is best to wear good walking shoes as it can be muddy and slippery.

 #13 Pay Respects at Indian Run Cemetery and Dublin Veterans Park

 Also behind the new, modern library in Dublin are three interesting places to visit: The historic Indian Run Cemetery, Dublin’s Veteran Park and the Grounds of Remembrance.

 The small Indian Run Cemetery features a smattering of tombstones that date to the 1800s.
+Some people might consider going to a cemetery to be one of the creepy things to do in Dublin, but we think it is quite interesting.
 The cemetery was established in 1813 and is listed on the National Register of Historic Places.
 While some of the headstones are eroding and broken, it is still a very fascinating place to visit.

 The Dublin, OH Veterans Park is a memorial park that honors all who have served in the US military.
 The simple, serene park features a quiet place to reflect.
 Within the park is the Grounds of Remembrance, where visitors can pay tribute to those who gave the ultimate sacrifice.

-Pro Tip: Annual Memorial Day commemorations are held at the park to honor fallen soldiers.
+Pro Tip: Annual Memorial Day commemorations in Old Town Dublin are held at the park to honor fallen soldiers.